Carlos Correa Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.4 K/9, which ranks 21st in the league.
+- The 8.4 strikeouts per nine innings compiled by the Tigers pitching staff ranks 21st in MLB.

-- The Tigers rank 19th in baseball in home runs given up (87 total, 1.2 per game).
+- The Tigers rank 19th in baseball in home runs allowed (89 total, 1.2 per game).

+- Olson (0-2) gets the starting nod for the Tigers in his fourth start of the season.
+He's put together a 5.59 ERA in 19 1/3 innings pitched, with 19 strikeouts.

-- His most recent time out was on Saturday against the Minnesota Twins, when the left-hander tossed six innings, surrendering two earned runs while giving up two hits.
+- The right-hander last appeared on Monday against the Kansas City Royals, when he threw six innings, allowing three earned runs while giving up six hits.

-- The 25-year-old has put up an ERA of 6.82, with 8.3 strikeouts per nine innings, in 14 games this season.
-Opponents are batting .286 against him.
+- In four games this season, the 23-year-old has an ERA of 5.59, with 8.8 strikeouts per nine innings.
+Opponents are batting .216 against him.

 © 2023 Data Skrive.
 All rights reserved.